 - No difference in breast cancer survival

-- Women who did BSE had more false positive results, which led to nearly twice as many biopsies with negative results (no cancer found)
+- Women who did BSE had more false positive results, which led to nearly twice as many breast biopsies with negative results (no cancer found)

 Know what’s normal for you

-Although BSE isn’t recommended for breast cancer screening, it’s important to be familiar with the way your breasts normally look and feel.
+Although BSE isn’t recommended for breast cancer screening, it’s important to know the way your breasts normally look and feel.
 This may help you notice a change.

 Learn about the warning signs of breast cancer.